Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: THE RATE OF ENERGY EMISSION

-It is known that the black holes emit radiation and consequently the mass of the black hole decrease and the process continues until it collapses down completely \cite{SW}.
-For various black holes, this emission rate has been studied.
-In \cite{OUR}, we have studied the energy emission rate for Kerr-sen-like black holes and studied the consequences of Lorentz violation effect $\ell$ on it.
-Here we would like to study the energy emission in presence of plasma.
+It is known that black holes emit radiation and consequently, the mass of the black hole decreases and the process continues until it collapses down completely \cite{SW}.
+For various black holes, this emission rate has been studied in the articles \cite{WEI, GHOSH, GHOSH1}.
+In \cite{OUR}, we have studied the energy emission rate for Kerr-Sen-like black holes and studied the consequences of Lorentz violation effect $l$ on it.
+Here we would like to study the energy emission in presence of plasma following the motivation from the article \cite{GHOSH1}.
 The energy emission rate of radiation with the frequency $\omega$ is given by

 where $\omega$ is the frequency and $T$ is the Hawking temperature given by \cite{OUR}